Raising crop response: bidirectional learning to catalyze sustainable intensification at multiple scales

 - The project will quantify system-wide barriers to OMT/SI and engage with the Tanzanian government to guide the design of policies and programs for supporting and scaling-up SI in maize- and bean-based systems of Tanzania.

-- A baseline survey of 630 farmers and maize or maize-legume fields was conducted in collaboration with CIMMYT and the Tanzania national ministry of agricultural scientists.
-Socio-economic parameters and soil samples were also collected and are 90% analyzed by the project, and yield data is currently being analyzed by CIMMYT.
+A survey of 630 farmers and maize or maize-legume fields was conducted for the baseline year in collaboration with CIMMYT and the Tanzania national ministry of agricultural scientists.
+Socioeconomic parameters and soil samples were also collected and are currently 90% analyzed by the project.
+The yield data is being analyzed by CIMMYT and will be available soon.

-- Thom Jayne (co-PI) and Sieg Snapp (PI) participated in the Tanzania 3rd Annual Agricultural Policy Conference on March 1-3, 2017.
-The conference served as a platform to engage Tanzania government officials and academics in conversations about the implications of agricultural policy recommendations.
+Thom Jayne and Sieg Snapp participated in the Tanzania 3rd Annual Agricultural Policy Conference in March 2017.
+During the event, they engaged in conversations with Tanzanian government officials and academic leaders about the implications of agricultural policy recommendations.